JaniAnttonen/winston-loki/README.md

 And you should have a working, requirable winston-loki package under your project's node_modules.

 Refer to https://github.com/grafana/loki/blob/master/docs/api.md for documentation about the available endpoints, data formats etc.

-Grafana Loki *doesn't have any official releases or version numbers* as of now, so if the API is changed, it's going to be fun, but it's working as of now.

 ### Run tests
 ```sh